Washington police out in force for far right rally on Charlottesville anniversary

 Several events were scheduled in the city including a gathering that will include veteran civil rights activist Reverend Al Sharpton and Susan Bro, the mother of the woman who was killed a year ago.

-Reporting by Ginger Gibson and Jonathan Landay in Washington; Additional reporting by Joseph Ax in Charlottesville and David Shepardson in Washington; Editing by Grant McCool and Cynthia Osterman
+Reporting by Ginger Gibson and Jonathan Landay in Washington; Additional reporting by Joseph Ax in Charlottesville and David Shepardson in Washington; Editing by Grant McCool, Cynthia Osterman and Susan Thomas